savonet/book/quickstart.md

 typical example is a source obtained by `input.http`: at some point the stream might stop (e.g. if it is only available during daytime), or be subject to technical difficulties (e.g. it gets disconnected from the internet for a short period of time).
-In this case, we generally want to fallback to another source (typically an emergency playlist consisting of local files which we are sure are going to be available).
-This can be achieved by using the `fallback` operator which plays the first source available in a list of sources:
+In this case, we generally want to fallback to another source, typically an emergency playlist consisting of local files which we are sure are going to be available.
+This can be achieved by using the `fallback` operator which plays the first available source in a list of sources:

 ```{.liquidsoap include="liq/fallback.liq" from=1}
 ```

+This means that `s` will have the same contents as `stream` if it is available, and as `emergency` otherwise.

+#### Fallibility detection

-In fact, Liquidsoap automatically detects that a source is fallible and issues an error if this is not handled (typically by a `fallback`).
-We did not see this up to now because `output` is an advanced operator which automatically uses silence as fallback.
-However, if we use the primitive functions for outputting audio, we will see this behavior.
-For instance, if we try use the operator `output.pulseaudio` (which plays a source on a soundcard using the pulseaudio library)
+Liquidsoap automatically detects that a source is fallible and issues an error if this is not handled, by a `fallback` for instance, in order to make sure that we will not unexpectedly have nothing to stream at some point.
+We did not see this up to now because `output` is an advanced operator which automatically uses silence as fallback, because it is primarily intended for quick and dirty checking of the stream.
+However, if we use the primitive functions for outputting audio, we will be able to observe this behavior this behavior.
+For instance, if we try use the operator `output.pulseaudio`, which plays a source on a soundcard using the pulseaudio library,

 ```{.liquidsoap include="liq/bad/fallible1.liq" from=1}
 ```